Rekiro/Phrazle-Poster/README.md

 <h2>Usage</h2>
 Invite the bot to your discord server from the link given above.<br><br>
 Command Prefix: `!`<br>
-Use command `!meaning <word/phrase>` to search for a word's or phrase's meaning withe examples.
+Use command <code>!meaning <word/phrase></code> to search for a word's or phrase's meaning withe examples.
 <h2>Authors</h2>
 Manas @Rekiro with May @Jenny-May
 <h2>Acknowledgements</h2>